fc2gmxnet/Marketing-Sales/README.md

 * Which ingredients are a bottleneck?
 * How would profit look like removing ingredient bottlenecks?

+This solution has used free software and libraries, and can also be used with licensed software, like Gurobi.

 <img width="1178" height="494" alt="image" src="https://github.com/user-attachments/assets/87c24f21-d0e9-438a-b413-d3fe7793f834" />